ph4r05/javacard-gradle-template/INTEGRATION.md

 If you are using IntelliJ Idea press Gradle refresh button so Idea gets a new file layout also.

-Gradle refresh button: right hand side vertical bar -> Gradle -> Blue refresh button.
+Gradle refresh button: right-hand side vertical bar -> Gradle -> Blue refresh button.

 #### 7. Fix the project